j-chao/devops_workshops/00_containers/00_containers.md

 ```

 - The `FROM` instruction specifies the Base Image from which you are building.
 In this case, we are building from a [Python](https://hub.docker.com/_/python) base image.
+Note: It's best practice to build using a base image that is as small as possible, so as to minimize the overall surface
+area that a container would be exposed with in a security attack.
+Choosing to install only the libraries that your application needs helps keep the image lightweight as well.
 - The `LABEL` instruction allows us to add metadata to the image as a key-value pair.
 - The `COPY` instruction  copies new files or directories from a source location, and adds them to the filesystem of the
   container.